Mike Stevens

 With all that in mind, why would you invoice anything less than 1500 (Australian dollars, $980 USD) for five hours on location and five hours of selects/editing afterwards, and whatever your travel time is?

 You don’t have kids or a mortgage, or a car, I know.
-But you have the rest (kinda), and you need to save money for all sorts of reasons including the commitments you don’t have yet, so… I dunno, be cheaper if you want to, especially if you think you’ll never get work if you charge what I suggest, but in the long run it won’t have been worth it to undercut your true worth.
+But you have the rest (kinda), and you need to save money for all sorts of reasons including the commitments you don’t have yet, so… I dunno, be cheaper if you want to, especially if you think you’ll never get any work at all if you charge what I suggest, but in the long run it won’t have been worth it to undercut your true worth.

 So if you’re a young talent who can’t confidently demand such rates — and, by the way, many photographers are justifiably much more expensive than that — then at least lay out a plan for how and when you’ll increase your rate as you grow and evolve.